 After completing cardiac rehabilitation, you’ll get help developing a long-term exercise routine that keeps you as healthy as possible.
-As you continue to care for the health of your heart, we encourage you work out at Owensboro Health's Healthpark, our medical fitness center.
+As you continue to care for the health of your heart, we encourage you to workout at Owensboro Health Healthpark, our medical fitness center.
 There, you’ll benefit from certified fitness professionals who can answer your questions and help you stay safe.

 For more information about Heart Rehabilitation call 270-688-5155.